joelgriffith/navalia/docs/_docs/chrome/constructor.md

 It's important to call `done` at the end of your script so that the browser exists and the process is freed.
 Otherwise the program will continue to be active.

-> You can view logs when the 'DEBUG' environment variable contains 'navalia:chrome' `DEBUG=navalia:chrome node my-script.js`

 - [Flags](#flags)

+> You can view the chrome logs by setting the DEBUG environment variable to contain 'navalia:chrome' > `DEBUG=navalia:chrome node my-script.js`

 ### flags